-Brilleman SL, Moreno-Betancur M, Polkinghorne KR, McDonald SP, Crowther MJ, Thomson J, Wolfe R. Longitudinal changes in body mass index and the competing outcomes of death and transplant in patients undergoing hemodialysis: a latent class joint modelling approach.
-Epidemiology. (to appear)
+Brilleman SL, Moreno-Betancur M, Polkinghorne KR, McDonald SP, Crowther MJ, Thomson J, Wolfe R. Changes in body mass index and rates of death and transplant in hemodialysis patients: a latent class joint modeling approach.
+Epidemiology.
+2019;30:38–47.

 Karim Md N, Reid CM, Huq M, Brilleman SL, Cochrane A, Tran L, Billah B. Predicting long-term survival after coronary artery bypass graft surgery.
 Interactive CardioVascular and Thoracic Surgery.
 2018;26(2):257-263.

 Moreno-Betancur M, Carlin J, Brilleman SL, Tanamas S, Peeters A, Wolfe R. Survival analysis with time-dependent covariates subject to missing data or measurement error: Multiple Imputation for Joint Modeling (MIJM).
 Biostatistics.
-2017 (Epub ahead of print)
+2018;19(4):479-496.

 Brilleman SL, Howe LD, Wolfe R, Tilling K. Bayesian piecewise linear mixed models with a random change point: an application to BMI rebound in childhood.
 Epidemiology.
 2017;28(6):827-833.